 Any time you develop mouth sores along with a fever, you should make an appointment with your healthcare provider.
 If your symptoms worsen or don’t respond to treatment within three weeks, you should ask your provider about next steps.

-No, but it can be caused by HSV-1, which can occasionally cause genital herpes.
+No, it's not a sexually transmitted infection.
+But it can be caused by HSV-1, which can occasionally cause genital herpes.
 Gingivostomatitis is typically passed from person to person from mouth-to-mouth contact, such as kissing or sharing eating utensils.